NRX: Design

 Two main processes govern a heavy water-moderated reactor.
 First, the water slows down (moderates) the neutrons which are produced by nuclear fission, increasing the chances of the high energy neutrons causing further fission reactions.
 Second, control rods absorb neutrons and adjust the power level or shut down the reactor in the course of regular operation.
 Inserting the control rods or removing the heavy water moderator can stop the reaction.

-The NRX reactor incorporated a calandria, a sealed vertical aluminium cylindrical vessel with a diameter of 8 m and height of 3 m.
-The core vessel held about 175 6 cm vertical tubes in a hexagonal lattice, 14,000 l of heavy water and helium gas to displace air and prevent corrosion.
-The water level in the reactor could be adjusted to help set the power level.
+The NRX reactor incorporated a calandria, a sealed vertical aluminium cylindrical vessel with a diameter of 8.75 feet (2.667 m) and height of 10.5 feet (3.20 m).
+The calandria vessel held 198 calandria tubes with inside diameter 2-1/4" (57.15 mm) connected to the top and bottom tube sheets in a hexagonal lattice.
+The calandria contained approximately 3,300 US gallons (12,491 litres) heavy water, and the uranium fuel load was 10.5 short tons (9,525 kg).
+A helium cover gas was used to vent the heavy water system and to carry gaseous activation products to a recombiner system.
+Air could not be used as a cover gas, as its irradiation would result in production of corrosive nitric acid.
+The heavy water level in the reactor could be adjusted to help set the power level.
 Fuel elements or experimental items were sitting in the vertical tubes and surrounded by air.
 This design was a forerunner of the CANDU reactors.

-The fuel elements contained fuel rods 3.1 m long, 31 mm in diameter and weighing 55 kg, containing uranium fuel and sheathed in aluminium.
-Surrounding the fuel element was an aluminium coolant tube with up to 250 l/s of cooling water from the Ottawa River flowing through it.
-Between the coolant sheath and the calandria, an airflow of 8 kg/s was maintained.
+The fuel elements contained fuel rods 120.5 inches (3.060m) long, with the fuel segment 1.360 in (34.54 mm) diameter, with an outer aluminum fuel sheath diameter between 1.66-1.74 inches (42.16-44.20 mm) depending on the fuel rod type.
+Surrounding the fuel elements were aluminum coolant tubes, collectively carrying up to 3,500 imperial gallons (15,900 litres) of cooling water from the Ottawa River flowing through them.
+An air flowrate of 70,000 lb/hour (32,000 kg/hour) was used to cool the graphite reflector shields, by flowing through the space between the inner and outer reflectors (known as the J-rod annulus).

 Twelve of the vertical tubes contained control rods made of boron carbide powder inside steel tubes.
 These could be raised and lowered to control the reaction, with any seven inserted being enough to absorb sufficient neutrons that no chain reaction could happen.
 The rods were held up by electromagnets so that a power failure would cause them to fall into the tubes and terminate the reaction.
 A pneumatic system could use air pressure from above to quickly force them into the reactor core or from below to slowly raise them from it.
 Four were called the safeguard bank while the other eight were controlled in an automatic sequence.
-Two buttons on the main panel in the control room activated magnets to seal the rods to the pneumatic system, and the button to cause the pneumatic insertion of the rods into the core was located a few feet away.